 - Do not place clean reusable shopping bags in the baby carrier section of the grocery cart.
 This is the most contaminated area of the cart and bacteria can transfer to your shopping bags.

 - Insulated shopping bags must be cleaned as frequently as those that are not insulated.

 How to Wash Reusable Grocery Bags

-For bags that are made of composite man-made fibers like nonwoven polypropylene and recycled PET, hand wash or use the gentle cycle in your washer.
+For bags that are made of composite man-made fibers like nonwoven polypropylene and recycled PET, hand wash or use the gentle cycle on your washer.
 However, this is the one time that hot water should always be used when washing by hand or on the gentle cycle.
 These bags should never be put in the dryer on high heat.
 Allow them to air dry.

 Skip the chlorine bleach which may damage and weaken the bag fibers.
 If you wish to take the extra step of disinfecting the bag, use a pine oil or phenolic disinfectant like Lysol.

-Mesh bags, whether manufactured, or hand knit, or crocheted from natural fibers, synthetics, or plastic should be hand washed in hot water and allowed to air dry.
+Mesh bags, whether manufactured, hand knit, or crocheted from natural fibers, synthetics, or plastic should be hand washed in hot water and allowed to air dry.